nicolodalvit/nicolodalvit.github.io/index.md

 ### Work in Progress

-1. "The Employment and Wage Effect Of Labor Tax Reforms", with [Julien Pascal](https://julienpascal.github.io/).
+1. "Labor Tax in a Dynamic Search-and-Matching Model", with [Julien Pascal](https://julienpascal.github.io/).

 ### Working Papers